Lawyer Call Avatar

 Juvenile Justice (Care & Protection of Child) Act, 2015

+Juvenile Justice Act, 2015 ensures that children in need of care or those who are in conflict with the law get proper care, protection and support.
 This act provides a legal framework for the adoption process.
-It ensures the child’s wellbeing is prioritized.
+It ensures the child’s well-being is prioritized.
 It is a secular law for adoption.
 A person of any religion can adopt a child through this act.
-It’s provision primarily focuses on orphaned, abandoned and surrendered children.
+Its provision primarily focuses on orphaned, abandoned and surrendered children.

 CARA

-CARA is a statutory body of Ministry of Women and Child Development, Government of India.
+CARA is a statutory body of the Ministry of Women and Child Development, Government of India.
 It regulates in-country and inter-country adoptions.
 CARA deals with abandoned, orphaned and surrendered children with the help of its associated agency.

 In Case of Domestic Adoption